ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

 These functions can return the following statuses:

 *   ``PSA_SUCCESS``: the call succeeded and the requested value has been copied to the output parameter (``size``, ``buffer``, ``value`` or ``p_key_buffer``) and if applicable the size of the value has been written to the applicable parameter (``buffer_length``, ``key_buffer_size``).
 *   ``PSA_ERROR_DOES_NOT_EXIST``: the input step is valid for this particular algorithm, but it is not part of the initial inputs.
 This is not a fatal error.
-The driver will receive the input later as a `long input <key-derivation-driver-long-inputs_>`_.
+The driver will receive the input later as a `long input <key-derivation-driver-long-inputs>`.
 *   ``PSA_ERROR_INVALID_ARGUMENT``: the input type is not compatible with this function or was omitted.
 Call ``psa_crypto_driver_key_derivation_get_input_type()`` to find out the actual type of this input step.
 This is not a fatal error and the driver can, for example, subsequently call the appropriate function on the same step.
 *   ``PSA_ERROR_BUFFER_TOO_SMALL`` (``psa_crypto_driver_key_derivation_get_input_bytes`` only): the output buffer is too small.
 This is not a fatal error and the driver can, for example, subsequently call the same function again with a larger buffer.
 Call ``psa_crypto_driver_key_derivation_get_input_size`` to obtain the required size.
 *   The core may return other errors such as ``PSA_ERROR_CORRUPTION_DETECTED`` or ``PSA_ERROR_COMMUNICATION_FAILURE`` to convey implementation-specific error conditions.
 Portable drivers should treat such conditions as fatal errors.

+.. _key-derivation-driver-setup:

 Key derivation driver setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^